ArazAbishov/abishov.github.io/_posts/2017-08-08-hexocat-bot-part-2.markdown

 port = 2727
 ```

 In order to be able to handle requests from Slack, we will need to declare new models.
 All the properties which are sent and received are described in the Slack API [documentation](https://api.slack.com/slash-commands).
-The `SlackRequest` and `SlackResponse` models contain only those properties which are used in the bot:
+The `SlackRequest` and `SlackResponse` models contain only those properties which are used by the bot:

 ```rust
 #![feature(plugin, custom_derive)]